into-docker/into-docker/doc/WHITEPAPER.md

 Consider the NodeJS landscape, as one of many, with the `npm` CLI tool as a possible participant in the build process: `npm install` will fetch the dependencies, `npm run build` might compile/transpile the application.
 All that is needed to make this reusable is a NodeJS based container with `npm` and a script that contains `npm install && npm run build`.

-There are many ways to use this container, hardly ever, however as a black box.
+There are many ways to use this container - hardly ever, however, as a black box.
 In CI systems it could be specified as the environment to run commands in, with one of those commands being the call to the build script.

 ```yaml
 build: